snaplet/examples/seed/todonextapp/README.md

 ```

 When saving this configuration, our cli watcher will detect that it's now able to connect
-and introspect our database, and will finish our client generation generating a `seed.mts` file:
+and introspect our database, and will finish our client generation generating a `seed.ts` file:

 ```ts
 import { createSeedClient } from "@snaplet/seed";